bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bell.md

 ### Mathematical Profile (Excerpt):
 * James was a fish-curer and fruit grower, a fact which E T Bell did not mention in his autobiographical writings.
 * Eric was the younger of his parents' two sons, the elder being James Redward Bell.
-* He also had a sister Enid Lyall Bell.
-* After the death of Bell's father on 4 January 1896, Eric returned to Britain with his mother, sister and older brother.
 * From 1898 Bell attended Bedford Modern School where excellent mathematics teaching gave him his life-long interest in the subject.
-* In 1902 Bell, but not the rest of his family, returned to the United States.
 * Bell realised that the boarding house he was living in was about to be destroyed by fire and, to save his precious books, he buried them in the garden.
 * This school, which had been established in 1893, was destroyed by fire in 1916, five years after Bell left.
 * In this work Bell further developed Eisenstein's extension of Gauss's determination of the regular polygons constructible with straight edge and compasses only.
-* Two years before he received his doctorate, at the end of 1910, Bell married Jessie Lillian Smith Brown who was a widow he had met at Yreka High School where she taught art and commercial subjects.
-* They had one son who they named Taine Temple Bell, born on 27 September 1917.
 * It was at the University of Washington that Bell gained a reputation as one of the leading mathematicians in the United States.
 * The American Mathematical Society awarded him their Bôcher Memorial Prize in 1924 for his memoir, Arithmetical paraphrases which had appeared in the Transactions of the American Mathematical Society in 1921.
 * In 1922 one of Bell's students began to show remarkable abilities, this student being Howard Percy Robertson.